Headteachers and school leaders march on Parliament to call for a fairer funding deal for Sheffield students

 Over a dozen headteachers and school leaders have united to take their call for a fairer funding deal for Sheffield schools to Government.

-The group, who acted as representatives for 14 schools and multi-academy trusts operating across the city, marched on Westminster yesterday to lobby MP’s and discuss the issues they are facing.
+The group, who acted as representatives for 14 schools and multi-academy trusts operating across the city, marched on Parliament today to lobby MP’s and discuss the issues they are facing.

 At a meeting chaired by Sheffield Central MP Paul Blomfield, they spoke frankly to Shadow Minister for Education, Mike Kane, about the impact the lack of funding is having on the children in their care.